cygnusxi/CurecoinSource/SeedNode.md

 #### **System-Level Security**

-- Create a **dedicated OS user** specifically for running CureCoin
+- Create a **dedicated OS user** specifically for running CureCoin (This is method of isolation if you run the client on a non dedicated machine / vps/ VM)
-- Use **minimal permissions** for the CureCoin process
 - Keep your system and CureCoin client **updated**
-- Monitor logs for suspicious connection patterns

 #### **Additional Security Measures**

 ### 📊 Enabling RPC for Network Stats

-⚠️ **Warning:** This opens an additional port and requires strict security controls.
+⚠️ **Security Practices:** This opens an additional port and requires standard security controls noted here.

 If you wish to contribute to network statistics (block explorers, status pages), enable JSON-RPC: